What Is The Lowest Common Multiple Of 2 And 5

 Definition of Lowest Common Multiple (LCM)

 The lowest common multiple (LCM), also known as the least common multiple, is the smallest positive integer that is divisible by two or more integers.
 It's a fundamental concept in number theory and is used extensively in arithmetic and algebra.
-For example, the LCM of two numbers 'a' and 'b' is the smallest number that is a multiple of both 'a' and 'b'.
+Take this: the LCM of two numbers 'a' and 'b' is the smallest number that is a multiple of both 'a' and 'b'.

 Understanding Multiples

 To fully grasp the concept of LCM, it's crucial to understand what multiples are.
 A multiple of a number is the product of that number and any integer.
-For instance, the multiples of 2 are 2, 4, 6, 8, 10, and so on.
+To give you an idea, the multiples of 2 are 2, 4, 6, 8, 10, and so on.
 Similarly, the multiples of 5 are 5, 10, 15, 20, 25, and so on.
 The LCM is the smallest number that appears in both lists of multiples.

 Methods to Find the LCM